 - Aplastic anemia (using iPSC-derived platelets)

-Importantly, Fate Therapeutics is now joining the race, positioning itself to launch the first clinical trial of iPSC-derived cellular product within the United States.
+Importantly, Fate Therapeutics has joined the race, positioning itself to launch the first clinical trial of iPSC-derived cellular product within the United States.

 Clinical Advances with iPSCs